 Using Natural and Logical Consequences — By allowing children to experience the pleasant or unpleasant consequence of their behavior, they learn what happens because of the behavior choices they made.

 Making Family Mealtime a Tradition Online Course — Short, free online course to learn about the benefits of eating meals together as a family.
-Are you in the MFIP/TANF program?
-This course counts as one hour of a Core TANF activity for Life Skills Training.

 The Importance of Family Mealtimes — Learn the benefits of serving family meals and find resources for getting started.